chevcast/mongoose-simpledb/README.md

 > npm install mongoose-simpledb

+Note: You do not need to install mongoose.
+Simpledb is intended to hide mongoose so you never have to install or require it.

 After installing simpledb you'll want to define your mongoose models.
 By default simpledb looks in the root of your project for a directory called "dbmodels" and will load all model files found there.
 However, you can place your models wherever you wish and pass the location in simpledb's options.
 Let's look at an example model file.

     // dbmodels/Comment.js